AngleProtocol/merkl-docs/distribute-with-merkl/create-a-point-program.md

 ### **3. Normalize and customize**

-All results from the Merkl API are expressed in mock token units.
+All results from the Merkl API are expressed in point token units.
 Before allocating points to your users, you can renormalize these results to fit your specific rules.

 For example, if one campaign distributes 1 point per \$1,000 deposited in Protocol A, and another does the same for Protocol B, you can apply different multipliers for each protocol.
-Suppose you want a 5× multiplier for Protocol B: if address A earned 1 mock token from the second campaign, you can assign 5 points to that address.
+Suppose you want a 5× multiplier for Protocol B: if address A earned 1 point token from the second campaign, you can assign 5 points to that address.

 This approach gives you full control over point allocation, letting you exclude certain campaigns, selectively boost rewards for specific users, or otherwise customize your system.